 “It’s something that we’ve kind of got to look at in the film room the following day,” safety Jordan Fogal said.
 “Finishing has been a struggle for us, we’ve just got to figure it out, got to get over the hump.”

-Dawkins led the way on offense, finishing with 161 rushing yards and two touchdowns on 32 carries.
+Dawkins led the way for CSU, finishing with 161 rushing yards and two touchdowns on 32 carries.
 He added 67 yards through the air, coming just one yard short of his career-best yards from scrimmage.
 Boddie also had an effective game on the ground, totaling 84 yards and two touchdowns on 14 carries.

 Stevens finished the night 29-of-43 for 309 yards, throwing two touchdowns and one interception.
 Gallup once again served as his favorite target, registering 102 yards and one touchdown on 10 receptions.
 Gallup now has six 100-yard receiving games on the season.